Zection6V/DS-FPS-Mouse-Fixer-MPH/README.md

 - Supported only **Metroid Prime Hunters**.
 - Speeded up right-click zoom.
-- Fixed shooting to left click.
+- Fixed shooting to left-click and N key.
-  - If you use a PAD, set left click to the button used for shooting.
+  - If you use a PAD, set left-click or N key to the button used for shooting.
   - The Shoot setting in `DS_MPH_Controls.txt` is ignored.
 - Low latency shooting.
 - Fast zoom with the **C key**.
 It is currently fixed to the C key, so it cannot be used for other keys.